Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Ghost in the Machine_ On Organizational Theory in the Age of Machine Learning.md

 ---
-title: Ghost in the Machine_ On Organizational Theory in the Age of Machine Learning
+title: 'Ghost in the Machine_ On Organizational Theory in the Age of Machine Learning'
 categories:
     - 科学期刊
     - Academy of Management - Journal